darkoperator/Posh-SSH/Readme.md

 * Fix registry access problem when setting trusted host.
 * Fix problem when enumerating trusted hosts and the registry key for them was not present.
 * SCP, SFTP Session and SSH Session cmdlets when verbose messages are selected will show the SSH certificate fingerprint of the host one is connecting with.
+* Disabled Zlib Compression.
+* Fix ShellStream.ReadLine produces incorrect output when reading multi-byte characters.
+* Fix ScpClient: Missing files when using DirectoryUpload.
+* Fix SendKeepAlive causes SocketException when connection is dropped.
+* Fix stuck loop on key exchange using arcfour encryption
+* Reduced default buffer size for SftpClient from 64 KB to 32 KB as some SSH servers apply a hard limit of 64 KB at the transport level.
+* Optimization of payload size for both read and write operations (SftpClient only)
+* Increase window size from 1MB to 2MB
+* Increase buffer size from 16KB to 64KB for SftpClient
+* Take into account the maximum remote packet size of the channel for write operations
+* Increase maximum size of packets that we can receive from 32 KB to 64 KB

 ## Version 1.6